 The first thing you’re probably wondering is whether or not termite droppings are dangerous.
 The answer is yes, they can be.
 If you have young children or pets in your home, they could come into contact with the droppings and become sick.
 In some cases, termite droppings can even cause allergic reactions.

 The feces of termites are known as frass.
-They resemble piles of sawdust or tiny wood pellets, but they are actually termite droppings.
+They resemble piles of sawdust or tiny wood pellets but are actually termite droppings.
 Because they contain a lot of wood, they appear to be wood shavings.
 Termites consume cellulose within wood and feed on it.
 It’s still a strong indication that termites are causing trouble in an unknown area near you even if you don’t see any termite droppings.

 The fact that termites are small and can cause a lot of harm is why the majority of homeowners are afraid of them.
 They create tunnels and chambers as they eat through wood, weakening it over time.